srivasd/openvidu-insecure-react-library/README.md

 3. Deploy OpenVidu Server

-You will need an [OpenVidu Server][openvidu-server].

-Follow the instructions in [this page](https://github.com/OpenVidu/openvidu-sample-basic-plainjs#start-openvidu-development-server) to deploy it with docker.
+Follow the instructions in [this page](http://openvidu.io/docs/reference-docs/openvidu-artifacts/) to deploy it with docker.